This article is updated regularly as events unfold.

 EU27 leaders had refused to alter the text of the withdrawal agreement.
 But Theresa May said she had secured legally-binding changes over the backstop’s application.
 European Commission President Jean-Claude Juncker said “meaningful legal assurances” had been given — while warning that there would be "no third chance" to revise the deal again.

 However, leading members of the Conservative anti-EU European Research Group (ERG) and the DUP rejected the new proposals, after consulting new legal opinion on the deal from the government's top lawyer.
 The deal suffered a second defeat on March 12.

 The government decided the third vote in the House of Commons on March 29 would be only on the withdrawal deal, not on the declaration on future relations.
 This was partly to conform to a ruling by the Speaker who insisted on substantial changes from the previous vote.
 However, it still ended in defeat by 58 votes.

 The parliamentary deadlock prompted moves by MPs from different parties to wrest control of the Brexit process and allow a series of "indicative votes" to explore alternative solutions to the government's deal.
 But there has been no majority for any particular solution, other than an opposition to no-deal.

 How did Brexit get into such a mess?

 The turmoil in the British domestic political scene has cut across party lines.
 Internal party divisions have affected both the UK government and opposition.

 Tory turmoil boils over

 The defeated UK-EU exit deal represented a compromise.
-But the blurring of several of Theresa May's so-called "red lines" on the limits of EU power sparked fury within her Conservative Party, for decades split by an internal conflict over Europe.
+But the blurring of several of Theresa May's so-called "red lines" on the limits of EU power sparked fury within her divided Conservative Party.
 As negotiations with Brussels brought more UK concessions, a string of government resignations followed.